Geoalert/mapflow-docs-en/_build/html/_sources/docs_userguides/get_started.rst.txt

    :width: 15cm

-1. Select data source - at this step you define the geographic area and the satellite/aerial image you want to extract features from
+1. Select data source - at this step you define the geographic area and the satellite/aerial image you want to extract features from.
+Mapflow is connected to global data sources including commercial data providers, however it's possible to upload your own georeferenced images.

  ..
 IMPORTANT::
   * Currently the only one source by default is selected (**Mapbox Satellite**) using Mapflow Web App.
 See **API DOC** if you want to define your own input data source or upload GeoTIFF image